Huerte/Gitomation/Inspirational_Quote.md

 ### "Man must use what he has, not hope for what is not." - G.I.
 Gurdjieff
 ### "When you change what you believe, you change what you do." - Spencer Johnson
 ### "We must be free not because we claim freedom, but because we practice it." - William Faulkner
+### "The highest level of wisdom is when you not only accept but love adversity." - Maxime Lagace